-The North East of England sometimes gets a bit of a raw deal, reputation wise.
+The North East of England sometimes gets a bit of a raw deal, reputation-wise.
 Aside from Newcastle, most of the media coverage our geographic region gets can be questionable, to say the least.
 As a native, this is kind of annoying, but not entirely unexpected.
 The North East is one of the most socio-economically disadvantaged areas of the UK, and has been hit incredibly hard by the last decade of austerity.

 However, while we may have some major cultural and political issues going on, there’s a lot of positivity to be found in the North East too.
 Sometimes, this is all too easily overlooked.
-One of our greatest weapons is our beautiful coastline and fascinating heritage.
+One of our greatest assets is our beautiful coastline and fascinating heritage.
 So, I think it’s time to uncover a few hidden treasures right here in my homeland.

 Today I’m sharing five secret spots in North East England that you really should visit at some point in your life.
 It’s not all brown ale and black and white stripes up here, you know?